SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 .# Abstract

 This document describes RESTful EPP (REPP), a REST based Application Programming Interface (API) for the Extensible Provisioning Protocol [@!RFC5730].
 REPP enables the development a stateless and scaleable EPP service.

 This document includes a mapping of [@!RFC5730] XML EPP commands to a RESTful HTTP based interface.
-Existing semantics and mappings as defined in [@!RFC5731], [@!RFC5732] and [@!RFC5733] are largely retained and reusable in RESTful EPP.
+Existing semantics and mappings as defined in [@!RFC5731], [@!RFC5732] and [@!RFC5733] are retained and reused in RESTful EPP.

-REPP uses agent-driven content negotiation for supporting multiple presentations, such as XML and JSON.
+The client uses agent-driven content negotiation, allowing the client select from the set of representation types supported by the server, such as XML or JSON.

-A server implementing REPP does not maintain client or process state, allowing for scalable EPP services by enabling load balancing at the request level instead of the session level as described in [@!RFC5734].
+A REPP server does not maintain any client or process state, allowing for scalable EPP services by enabling load balancing at the request level instead of the session level as described in [@!RFC5734].

 {mainmatter}